Handwritten ritual artifacts: emotional records, ritual pages, memory fragments — written by hand, one breath at a time.

 - Every artifact is documented, named, and archived

-Some are purely for personal ritual.
+Some of my handwritten ritual artifacts are purely for personal ritual.

 Others become gifts, scrolls, or pieces in exhibitions.